 9. key performance indicators

 KPIs are metrics used to evaluate the performance of a business or organization.
 They can be financial or non-financial, and they can be specific to an individual team or department.
-KPIs can be used to measure progress towards goals, and they can help identify areas where improvement is needed.

 Some examples of KPIs include:

-KPIs can be customized to fit the needs of any business or organization, and they can be updated as goals change.
+KPIs can be customized to fit within the total needs of any business or organization, and they can be updated as goals change.
 But there are a few things that all good KPIs have in common: They’re specific, measurable, achievable, relevant, and time-bound.

 Conclusion

-The key risk indicators, limits, and trigger levels are essential to understand as they can help you mitigate risks in your Company.
+The key risk indicators, limits, and trigger levels are essential to understand as they can help you mitigate risks in your Company through controls.
 Suppose you’re not sure what the various key risk indicators are associated with different areas of business such as human resources, project management, or even legal and regulatory.
-In that case, it may be worth investing time into understanding them.
-Have any other questions about these concepts?
-Don’t hesitate – we’d love to help!.
-More information is found at riskpublishing